jkstill/index-compare/README.md

 Another consideration is the overhead that may be imposed by the index monitoring.
 I would expect that to be minimal, but have not tested it.

+There is a scenario that can occur where index usage does not appear in the execution plan:
+When an index is used to support a foreign key, DML may make use of the index, but the index will not appear in the execution plan.

 The method used here: